DataDog/integrations-core/btrfs/README.md

 ## Overview

-Get metrics from Btrfs service in real time to:
+Get metrics from Btrfs in real time to:

 - Visualize and monitor Btrfs states.
 - Be notified about Btrfs failovers and events.